Mappa Freisa d'Asti DOC

 The area of choice for Freisa extends along the ridges of the province of Asti, excluding the municipal territories of Cellarengo and Villanova d'Asti.

-These are soft hills surrounded by woods and cultivated fields, not very anthropized, whose soils are those typical of the Monferrato Astigiano: clay-limestone and clay-sandy soils.
+These are soft hills immersed among woods and cultivated fields, with little human impact, whose soils are typical of the Asti Monferrato: clay-limestone and clay-sandy terrain.

-Precisely the Astian sands constitute the peculiarity of the Freisa terroir.
+The Asti sands are precisely what constitute the peculiarity of the Freisa terroir.

-Composed of sandy deposits from an ancient, shallow sea, they have a texture rich in minerals and fossils, which gives the wines produced here unique characteristics: good mineralicity, excellent aromatic profile, elegance and finesse.
+Composed of sandy deposits from an ancient shallow sea, they have a texture rich in minerals and fossils, which gives the wines produced here unique characteristics: good minerality, an excellent aromatic profile, elegance, and finesse.

-The mix of clays and limestone gives longevity and a dose of natural acidity that keeps the wine’s freshness alive.
+The mix of clay and limestone provides longevity and a dose of natural acidity that keeps the wine’s freshness alive.

 Preferred Altitude